fernvenue/adguardhome-upstream/README.md

 The option `upstream_dns_file` allows you to loading upstreams from a file, `all_servers` enables parallel queries to all configured upstream servers to speed up resolving, and `cache_optimistic` makes AdGuardHome respond to client from cache first and send new request at the same time to the upstream and update the cache.
 For more information please read the [AdGuardHome Wiki](https://github.com/AdguardTeam/AdGuardHome/wiki/Configuration).

 By the way, it's highly recommended to set reliable DNS servers as [`fallback_dns`](https://github.com/AdguardTeam/AdGuardHome/wiki/Configuration#configuration-file).
+If you are not familiar with this, there are some commented services in the repository's configuration files like Appls's DNS-over-HTTPS service that might be a good choice.

 ### Get and run the script